static-frame/static-frame/doc/source/articles/ftyping.md

 >>> f: sf.Frame[Index[np.datetime64], Index[np.str_], *tuple[All, ...]]
 ```

 The ``tuple`` star expression can go anywhere in a list of types, but there can be only one.
-For example, the type hint below defines a ``Frame`` that must start with Boolean and string columns but has a flexible requirement for any number of subsequent ``np.float64`` columns.
+For example, the type hint below defines a ``Frame`` that must start with Boolean and string columns but has a flexible specification for any number of subsequent ``np.float64`` columns.

 ```python
 from typing import Any